boontadata/boontadata-streams/doc/branches.md

 This branch always has the latest stable and global version

+## spark2

+Add scenario with Spark Streaming - in Scala this time

 ## spark1

-Add scenario with Spark Streaming
+Add scenario with Spark Streaming - that was a tentative in Python

 ## flink2